Continuous Enrollment is the Best Option for Handling Re-enrollment.

 Don’t overcomplicate the process.

-Make the entire process as easy as possible from end-to-end.
+Make the entire process as easy as possible from beginning-to-end.
 The more you can do and the less you require parents to do, the better.
 This also applies to parents who are un-enrolling a student.
 Be sure to also keep a record of why they are choosing to un-enroll their student, but be sure to make that process easy too.

 Independent schools who have made the shift to a continuous re-enrollment strategy absolutely love it.
 The benefits for both the school and the parents are clear to see, and those that have made the change never go back.

-The Continuous Enrollment model does take time and energy to establish, but, once the system is in place it is self-sustaining.
+The Continuous Enrollment model does take time and energy to establish, but, once the system is in place, it is self-sustaining.
 It simplifies enrollment for returning students.
 It reduces the workload of school administrators.
 And it allows for better use of the school’s time, resources, and marketing budget.